iCodeForBananas/trixcamp/README.md

 }
 ```

+It then writes this to a file of the user's choosing.
+Right now I add `.trix` to the end of all the files for future developments.

 ## Todo

 - I have doubts the keyboard shortcuts work on windows, I don't own a computer like that